alphagov/government-service-design-manual/guides-and-toolkits/communications/channelshiftstrategies.md

 Things to do...

 ###Promotion
-- tailor your messages based on customer priorities/benefits, using insight data/segmentation (test out different ‘appeals’) - and keep your marketing plans refreshed as you progress through different segments
+- tailor your messages based on user priorities/benefits, using insight data/segmentation (test out different ‘appeals’) - and keep your marketing plans refreshed as you progress through different segments
 - defining and publicising the benefits to users (better for you/cheaper for taxpayers/green, etc) segment by segment, and ‘myth-busting’ the barriers
 - including memorable urls prominently on all publicity, both hard and soft copy (preferably with deep links tailored to the specific service, not just to a home page).
 This should include all branding opportunities -  email footers, out of hours phone messages, and all correspondence.
 The urls should take precedence over traditional contact methods like phone numbers
 - creating/looking for sign-up opportunities (if applicable) to create a relationship with users; his way you can keep users updated as you improve - and also consider deploying ‘pass it on’ messages to successful users, to encourage word of mouth spread to their acquaintances